 - From Analytics Studio, go to the app picker at upper right and select Trailhead Data Manager.
 You may have to scroll down to find it.

-- Select the Trailhead Data Manager link below Items.
-Then select Trailhead Data Manager on the next page.
+- Select the Trailhead Data Manager tab near the top of the page.

 - On the Trailhead Data Manager home page, click Refresh DTC Data.
 Give it a few minutes to run.
 If you see a message that your data is up to date, skip to the next step.